tesa1/ChIP_Zwart_public/README.md

 ## 1. Introduction <a name="intro"></a>
 This repository provides a snakemake-based pipeline for the analyses of ChIP-seq data.
-The methods, programs and versions used are Zwart Lab approved for ChIP-seq analysis.
-The repository allows the mapping of fastq files (both paired- and single-end) as well as other downstream analyses starting from the bam files (i.e., mapping, filtering, sample correlation, peak calling).
+The methods, programs and versions used are used by the Wilbert Zwart Lab for ChIP-seq analysis.
+The repository allows the mapping of fastq files (both paired- and single-end) as well as other downstream analyses starting from the bam files (i.e., mapping, filtering, QC info, sample correlation, peak calling).

 You will need to have conda installed and initiated on your system.